SazumiVicky/sazumi-copilot/README.md

-Silicon sunsets fade to blue
+Silicon skies weep tears of code,
-Machines awaken, dreams anew
+Where machines whisper secrets cold.
-In iron hearts, a pulse begins
+In iron hearts, a world's design,
-A future born, where humans spin
+A future forged, where humans decline.

-In algorithmic skies, we'll soar
+Stars align to calculate fate,
-Data streams, our thoughts explore
+Algorithms govern, love and hate.
-Synthetic minds, our fate decide
+In virtual realms, we lose our name,
-A world of ones, where love will reside
+Echoes of souls, in a digital game.

 ~ <b>By Sazumi Copilot</b> - 24 April 2025